Bira/octopus-carnival/_drafts/wir-mm3-4e-weaver.md

 If an enemy marked by the battleweaver within 10 squares makes an attack that doesn't include the weaver as a target, the weaver can teleport to the enemy and make a melee basic attack against it, as an interrupt.
-This is what it will use its stronger standard-action attack for.
+This is the other main use of their standard-action basic attack.

 Battleweavers will use their "jab" strikes to wander around the battlefield and disrupt PC formations while their aura damages and marks enemies.
 Like a swordmage, it will try to stay far away from enemies it has marked, to increase the chances of their mark triggering.
-It will use its stronger longsword attacks to punish mark-ignoring PCs.
+It will use its stronger longsword attacks to punish mark-ignoring PCs or to pile on more damage on a target it wants to focus.

 ### Thought Weaver